adraynrion/code-reviewer-agent/README.md

 - Node.js 16+ and npm (for Brave MCP Search submodule)
 - GitHub/GitLab account with appropriate permissions
 - Brave Search API key (for web search functionality)
+- Langfuse account (for monitoring and analytics, optional but recommended)

 ## Installation